SolaceDev/solace-dev-codelabs/markdown/Trailblazer-search-account-activity/Trailblazer-search-account-activity.md

 1. Search and find an account number with policy parameter which is using policy condition key called “s3:ResourceAccount”
 2. Iteratively Find account number using wildcard match on the s3:ResourceAccount condition on the s3 bucket instance attacked in order to look legit later part of the attack.

+## How we do this

+We can determine an AWS account by taking advantage of the new S3:ResourceAccount Policy Condition Key.
+This condition restricts access based on the S3 bucket an account is in (other account-based policies restrict based on the account the requesting principal is in).

+If we start with access to an object and write a condition with an “Allow” on exactly one account ID, we can determine if this bucket is in this account.
+We will be able to access the bucket if we get the account ID right, but we will see an access denied if we try the wrong number.

+Finding exactly the right account might seem impractical, with literally one trillion possibilities to try, but we don’t need to test them all.

+Conditions in policies use string matching and support wildcards.
+We can leverage that to exclude a whole range at a time.
+For example, to find the first digit, we can test “1*”, “2*”, “3*” etc. Once we gain access, we know our first digit and can do the same for the second, reducing the number of requests (in the worst case) from a trillion (10^12) to one hundred and twenty (10*12).

 ## Prerequisites: What you need